Global warming

 Initial causes of temperature changes (external forcings)

-Greenhouse effect schematic showing energy flows between space, the atmosphere, and earth's surface.
+surface.
 Energy exchanges are expressed in watts per square meter (W/m2).

 This graph, known as the Keeling Curve, shows the increase of atmospheric carbon dioxide (CO2) concentrations from 1958–2008.
 Monthly CO2 measurements display seasonal oscillations in an upward trend; each year's maximum occurs during the Northern Hemisphere's late spring, and declines during its growing season as plants remove some atmospheric CO2.